 We generally provide a one-year warranty on our instruments.
-We review our exposure to estimated warranty expense associated with instrument sales and establish an accrual based on historical product failure rates and actual warranty costs incurred.
+We accrue for estimated warranty obligations at the time of product shipment.
+We periodically review our warranty liability and record adjustments based on the terms of warranties provided to customers, and historical and anticipated warranty claim experience.
 This expense is recorded as a component of cost of product revenue in the consolidated statements of operations.